-As stated above, Québec is the only province that has legislation in force, applicable to the private sector as well as the public sector, on the protection of personal information, including health information.
-The Act Respecting Access to Documents Held by Public Bodies and the Protection of Personal Information applies to public bodies, as its title suggests, including health and social service institutions governed by legislation and those private institutions similarly governed that operate with government funding.
-The Act governs access to documents held by a public body; collection, keeping, and use of personal information; protection of personal information; and a commission to administer the provisions of the Act relating to access to information.
-The system of protection of personal information is based on the concept of "nominative information," which refers to information concerning a natural person that enables the person to be identified and is not public.
-As a general rule, a public body may not release nominative information without consent.
-Exceptionally, nominative information may be released without consent by a public body in a number of specified circumstances.
-These circumstances are reviewed in the section "Purpose of legislation and discretionary disclosure clauses," below.
+As stated above, Québec is the only province that has legislation in force, applicable to the private sector as well as the public sector, on the protection of personal information, including health information.259 The Act Respecting Access to Documents Held by Public Bodies and the Protection of Personal Information applies to public bodies, as its title suggests, consent by a public body in a number of specified circumstances.
+263 These circumstances are reviewed in the section "Purpose of legislation and discretionary disclosure clauses," below.